Efficiency of ANS Entropy Encoders: Conclusion and Open Problems

 Theorems~\ref{thm:upper-bound} and~\ref{thm:lower-bound} describe the tight asymptotic behaviour of the redundancy for the tANS.
 We believe that Theorem~\ref{thm:upper-bound-rans}, albeit not complemented with a lower bound, is asymptotically tight too.
 However, it is open to provided a series of examples supporting this claim.
 A number of other problems listed below still remain open too.

 (i) The main remaining open problem concerning ANS encoders, as we see it, is to construct a genuine FIFO encoder with the same performance characteristics as tANS or rANS.
 The known ANS variants work as stacks (LIFO) while it is more natural and, in some scenarios, preferable to have an encoder that acts as a queue, like the arithmetic coding that fulfils this requirement but is noticeably worse than ANS in performance terms.
-For the same reason, the current ANS variants are not suitable enough for the adaptive encoding when frequencies of letters change as the algorithm reads the sequence from left to right (however, the ANS can be applied for a pseudoadaptive mode when the input sequence is split into chunks and the frequencies change after a whole chunk is processed; the rANS is primarily used for this purpose since it requires less tables to rebuild~\cite{Giesen}).
+For the same reason, the current ANS variants are not suitable enough for the adaptive encoding when frequencies of symbols change as the algorithm reads the sequence from left to right.